 Early Career Development Program for Women

-The Office of Women in Medicine and Science (OWIMS) is pleased to announce a new professional development fellowship, the Early Career Development Program for Women (ECDPW).
-Targeted towards early-career women faculty (Instructors and Assistant Professors) in the first 5-years of their careers, the ECDPW is modeled after the Association of American Medical Colleges (AAMC) Early Career Professional Development Seminar.
+The Office of Women in Medicine and Science (OWIMS) sponsors the professional development fellowship, the Early Career Development Program for Women (ECDPW).
+Targeted towards early-career women faculty (Instructors and Assistant Professors) or administrative equivalent, the ECDPW is modeled after the Association of American Medical Colleges (AAMC) Early Career Professional Development Seminar.

 National Seminars are increasingly competitive and expensive.
 ECPDW has four benefits:

 - the faculty member will not have to travel out of town;

 - the program is spread out over 6 months, causing less interruption in research, education and clinical responsibilities;

 - more women will be able to participate;

-- the program will provide an opportunity for women to come together from diverse professional backgrounds to exchange ideas and develop a network.
+- the program provides an opportunity for women to come together from diverse professional backgrounds to exchange ideas and develop their networks further.